 The Annual General Meeting of a Regional Council incorporates elections to the Regional Board and also the election of national councillors who attend and vote at National Council.

 A nomination from your club or from within the Regional Council can see you considered for election and further details can be found within the Memorandum and Articles of Association as well as the Byelaws.
-Both can be downloaded from the Rules and Constitution link on the homepage of British Cycling’s website.
+Both can be downloaded here.

 Contact your Regional Board